shaiperson/shaiperson.github.io/_posts/2022-03-02-extensible-worker-pattern-2.md

 ---
 **Note**

-This is **Part II** of a three-part series.
+This is **Part 2** of a three-part series.

-- Part I - pattern motivation and theory
+- Part 1 - pattern motivation and theory
-- Part II - naïve implementation
+- Part 2 - naïve implementation
-- Part III - pattern implementation
+- Part 3 - pattern implementation

 ---